Sage-Bionetworks/portalsDocs/articles/contribute_and_access_controlled_use_data.md

 ### Accessing Bridge Data

 Synapse houses Bridge data, data collected through research apps.
 This data has been donated by thousands of volunteers from around the world.
-Bridge data is only accessible to `Qualified Researchers`.
-To learn more about becoming a `Qualified Researcher` see [Synapse User Credentials].
+Bridge data is only accessible to Users with a `Validated Profile`.
+To learn more see [Synapse User Credentials](articles/accounts_certified_users_and_qualified_researchers.html#qualified_researcher).

 {% include warning.html content="Bridge data may not be redistributed." %}
 Each Synapse user wishing to access Bridge data must individually agree to the `Conditions for Use`.